MDStebel/ISSRTT3D-Source-Selected/README.md

 ## ISS Real-Time Tracker app for iPhone, iPad, and iPod touch
 Selected source files from the app.
 Note: does not include resources, images, fonts, graphics, soundtracks, and certain source files.
 All API endpoints and keys have been removed.
-Learn about the app here https://www.issrtt.com
+Learn about the app or get support here: https://www.issrtt.com

 ![banner](https://github.com/MDStebel/ISSRTT-Source-Public/blob/master/ISSRTT%20FB%20Cover%20Banner.png)